hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 $ python -k unittest myscraper
 ```

-where `myscraper` is the name of the testjson file without the `.testjson` extension.
+where `myscraper` is the name of the json file without the `.json` extension.

 > [!TIP]
 > It is also recommended that you manually test the scraper with a couple of different recipes from the website, to check that there aren't any special cases the scraper will need to handle.
 You don't need to create test cases for each of these.